guardian/commercial-templates/README.md

 ## Visual Regression Testing

-This repo has visual regression testing to help prevent the introduction of visual changes or bugs into the templates.
+This repository has visual regression testing to help prevent the introduction of visual changes or bugs into the templates.
 The tests work by checking the templates on a local version of the dev site, which will include any changes on that branch, against the templates as they currently are on the main branch, on the GitHub pages site.

 ### Running the tests

 On each PR, visual regression testing is automatically triggered to check the the code changes don't have any inadvertent effects on the design of the templates.
 You can run these tests locally using one of the following commands.
-Adding the -ui suffix will open a UI that you use to run the tests, which can be useful when debugging.
+Adding the `--ui` suffix will open a UI that you use to run the tests, which can be useful when debugging.

 ```bash
 pnpm playwright test